Todd Stansbury

-Todd Stansbury is a Canadian–American university sports administrator and former college athlete.
+Todd Stansbury (born April 18, 1961) is a Canadian–American university sports administrator and former college athlete.
 Stansbury is the former athletic director for the Georgia Tech Yellow Jackets sports program at the Georgia Institute of Technology.
 He previously served as executive associate athletic director at Oregon State, assistant athletic director for academics at Georgia Tech, associate athletic director at the University of Houston, and athletic director at East Tennessee State University, the University of Central Florida, and the Georgia Institute of Technology.

 Early life and education

 Stansbury was born in Oakville, Ontario, Canada.
 He accepted an athletic scholarship to attend the Georgia Tech in Atlanta, Georgia, where he lettered as a linebacker for coach Bill Curry's Yellow Jackets football team.
-He graduated from Georgia Tech with a B.S. in Industrial Management in 1984, and was a third round draft choice for the Saskatchewan Roughriders.
+He graduated from Georgia Tech with a B.S. in Industrial Management in 1984.
+Despite an injury plagued career at Georgia Tech, Stansbury was a third round draft choice for the Saskatchewan Roughriders.
 In 1993, he graduated with a masters in sports administration from Georgia State University.

-Athletic administrator

-Stansbury began his career at his alma mater, as an academic counselor for football in 1988, rising to become assistant athletic director for academics at Georgia Tech.
-In 1995, he left Georgia Tech to become the international coordinator for the Institute for International Sport.
-Upon returning to the United States, he accepted the position of associate athletic director at the University of Houston in 1997.
-Stansbury was hired as the Director of Athletics at East Tennessee State University in July 2000.

-In January 2012, he was hired as the athletic director of the UCF Knights.
-He served as the executive vice president for the University of Central Florida Athletics Association, the private non-profit corporation that is responsible for the administration and financial management of the UCF Knights athletic programs.
-As UCF's director of athletics, Stansbury oversaw the Knights transition from Conference USA to the American Athletic Conference in 2013, and directed over $70 million in athletic facility construction and upgrades.
-In June 2015, Stansbury announced that he would accept the same position at Oregon State.
-In September 2016, Georgia Tech announced that they had hired Stansbury for the same position.

-In January 2023, he was hired as the deputy athletic director for internal operations as well as the football sport supervisor at NC State.
+Early career

+Todd Stansbury commenced his professional journey in collegiate athletics after a tenure within the banking sector.
+With an interest in finance and accounting, he initially pursued a career within banking, assuming the role of credit manager at Citizens and Southern National Bank in Atlanta.

+However, the trajectory of his career shifted markedly in the autumn of 1987, catalyzed by an unexpected phone call from an unlikely source.
+The caller, Scott Zolke, his former academic advisor, presented an offer for Stansbury to assume his position as the academic advisor to the football team.

+In 1988, Stansbury transitioned into the realm of sports, joining his alma mater, Georgia Tech, as an academic counselor for football.
+Over time, he rose in the organization, ultimately becoming the assistant athletic director for academics, wherein he continued to make substantive contributions toward the holistic development and success of student-athletes.

+In 1995, Stansbury pursued his passion for travel and adventure by backpacking around the world with his wife Karen for almost 2 years.
+This experience would later play a significant role in his philosophy towards developing student athletes into leaders and providing them international opportunities as he developed and implemented programming that built upon his experience with Dr. Rice’s “Total Person Concept".
+While traveling he represented the Institute for International Sport helping build a network of schools to serve as a pipeline for students to participate in the World Scholar Athlete Games.
+His tenure abroad afforded him a broadened perspective and expanded appreciation of the power of sport to bring people together.
+In 1997, he came back to the United States to become the associate athletic director at the University of Houston.